“Without over complicating things, this ductwork needs to turn of automatically when a building is in fire mode.

 DUCT WORK OR DUCTING

-Almost daily and over the last 20 or more years I have seen confusion and non- compliances pertaining to ducts
+Over the last 20 or so years I have seen confusion and non- compliances pertaining to ducts

 and associated fire & smoke dampers.
 If one understands the basic design principles, one can easily navigate what might look very confusing and complicated.
 The key is to answer the following question: What is the duct used for in the building?